nolan-h-hamilton/Consenrich/docs/source/examples.rst

   * See :ref:`matching` and :func:`consenrich.matching.matchWavelet`

-.. admonition:: `Consenrich+ROCCO`: Consensus Peak Calling
+.. admonition:: Guidance: `Consenrich+ROCCO`: Consensus Peak Calling
   :class: tip
+  :collapsible: closed

   Consenrich can markedly improve conventional consensus peak calling (See 'Results' in the `manuscript preprint <https://www.biorxiv.org/content/10.1101/2025.02.05.636702v2>`_).

-  `ROCCO <https://github.com/nolan-h-hamilton/ROCCO>`_ accepts Consenrich bigWig files as input and is particularly well-suited to leverage the sharpened signal tracks.
+  `ROCCO <https://github.com/nolan-h-hamilton/ROCCO>`_ can accept Consenrich bigWig files as input and is particularly well-suited to leverage high-resolution signal estimates while balancing regularity in a manner that is useful for simultaneous broad/narrow peak calling.

   In the example above, to call peaks using the `Consenrich+ROCCO` protocol,

   .. code-block:: console